At least five killed in blast, attack near Mogadishu mayor's office | Law-Order

 At least five killed in blast, attack near Mogadishu mayor's office

-At least five civilians were killed when Islamist fighters set off a bomb then stormed a government building in Somalia's capital on Sunday, the ministry of information said.
-Attackers from the al Shabaab group charged into the block that houses the office of Mogadishu's mayor around noon and got caught in a firefight with security forces, the ministry and witnesses said.

-At least five civilians were killed when Islamist fighters set off a bomb then stormed a government building in Somalia's capital on Sunday, the ministry of information said.
+Islamist fighters set off a bomb then stormed a government building in Somalia's capital on Sunday, killing at least five civilians, the ministry of information said.

 Roads in the area have concrete barriers and multiple roadblocks.
 The building is about 1.5 km (1 mile) away from Villa Somalia, the president's office.
 Al Shabaab said in a statement its suicide bombers struck, "then foot fighters entered the building after killing the building guards".

-Al Shabaab, which has been fighting the government since 2006 and seeking to impose its own interpretation of Islamic law, frequently carries out bombings and gun attacks across the country.
-In a sign the government was expanding its offensive against the group into the country's south, state TV for Jubbaland, one of the country's semi-autonomous states, reported on Sunday that regional and Somalia federal forces had launched attacks on al Shabaab and taken control of Janay Abdale town from the militants.
+The movement, which has been fighting the government since 2006 and seeking to impose its own interpretation of Islamic law, frequently carries out bombings and gun attacks across the country.
+In a sign the government was expanding its offensive against the group into the country's south, state TV for Jubbaland, one of the country's semi-autonomous states, reported on Sunday that regional and Somalia federal forces had launched attacks on al Shabaab and taken control of the town of Janay Abdale from the militants.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)